Cathedral of the Resurrection of Christ, Kyiv: Consecration of the cathedral

 Major archbishop Sviatoslav Shevchuk consecrated the cathedral on August 18, 2013, on the occasion of the 1025th anniversary of the Baptism of Ukraine by the Head of the Ukrainian Greek Catholic Church.
 More than 20,000 pilgrims (according to other sources from 30 to 50,000) and more than 700 priests came to the pilgrimage on the occasion of the consecration of the cathedral.

 Sviatoslav placed the relics of the Holy Apostles Peter and Paul and Andrew the First-Called, Pope Clement and Martin who perished in Ukraine, the Holy Martyr Josaphat Kuntsevich, the Blessed Martyrs of the 20th century Mykola Charnetsky and Josaphat Kotsylov on the throne of the newly built church.

-Together with members of the Synod, Papal Nuncio Edward Thomas Galikson, Cardinal Ayudris Yuzas Bachkis, Papal Envoy, and Roman Catholic bishops, the head of the UGCC celebrated Holy Mass.
+Together with members of the Synod, Papal Nuncio Edward Thomas Galikson, Cardinal Ayudris Yuzas Bachkis, Papal Envoy, and Roman Catholic bishops, the head of the UGCC celebrated Divine Liturgy.

 The cathedral is located in the Livoberezhnyi Masyv on the left-bank of the Dnieper River (Dnipro), being one of the few major churches of Kyiv that are not located on the right-bank.

 The Patriarchal Council together with the administrative building form the Patriarchal Center of the UGCC are located at st. Mykilsko-Slobidska, 5 (metro station Livoberezhna), with an area of 1.72 hectares.